gitlabhq/gitlabhq/doc/user/project/issue_board.md

 1. When the issue is finally resolved, the issue is moved to the **Done** list and gets automatically closed.

-For instance you can add a
-list based on the label of 'Frontend' and one for 'Backend'.
+For instance you can add a list based on the label of 'Frontend' and one for 'Backend'.
 A designer can start working on an issue by dragging it from **Backlog** to 'Frontend'.
 That way, everyone knows that this issue is now being worked on by the designers.
-Then, once they’re done, all they have to do is drag it over to the next list, 'Backend', where a backend developer can eventually pick it up.
+Then, once they're done, all they have to do is drag it over to the next list, 'Backend', where a backend developer can eventually pick it up.
 Once they’re done, they move it to **Done**, to close the issue.

 ## Permissions